VectorSpaceHQ/RFID-Access/client/README.md

-Vector Space RFID Access Client
+# Vector Space RFID Access Client

-===
-install all packages using,
+Install all packages using,

-	npm install
+    cd client (if you aren't in client) npm install

-rebuild javascrip, moving src to dist, using,
+Rebuild javascrip, moving src to dist, using,

-	gulp
+    cd client (if you arent in client) npm run build

+## Requirements

+- **Node.js**: v18.19.1 or higher